 Install DeepSpeed from source

 After cloning the DeepSpeed repo from GitHub, you can install DeepSpeed in JIT mode via pip (see below).
-This install should complete quickly since it is not compiling any C++/CUDA source files.
+This installation should complete quickly since it is not compiling any C++/CUDA source files.

 pip install .